1 - How do I book a tour?

 Daily distances are dependent on the type of tour, road conditions, terrain and destinations but the normal is around 200km per day and between six - seven hours in the saddle.
 We sometimes use short stretches of motorway to avoid towns or cities where tour members can be separated by traffic lights and junctions.
 We always aim to arrive at our base with time to relax before your evening activities.

 11 - What kind of motos do you have?

-Our regularly serviced and maintained fleet includes 350cc and 500cc Classic engine/UCE powered Royal Enfield Bullets and a 650 Interceptor twin.
+Our regularly serviced and maintained fleet includes 350cc and 500cc Classic engine/UCE powered Royal Enfield Bullets, a 650 Interceptor twin and a Himalayan.

 12 - Do you hire out motos?

 Yes, we also have a fleet of BMW's which we hire out regularly.
-If you have already toured with us before or book a one day guided tour and we are confident that you are a competent rider, then we have no problem hiring out a UCE Bullet for as long as you like, (an accidental damage deposit of 600€ is required).
+If you have already toured with us before or book a one day guided tour and we are confident that you are a competent rider, then we have no problem hiring out a UCE Bullet or Himalayan for as long as you like, (an accidental damage deposit of 600€ is required).

 13 - Does my moto rental include Insurance?

 All of our bikes are covered by third party liability insurance, which means if you have an accident and it is your fault, our insurance pays for the other person or property, but does not cover your personal injuries, nor damage to our bike.
 Each client is advised to purchase supplemental personal travel/medical and repatriation insurance.
 Be sure that your insurance covers motorcycle touring holidays, as many insurance policies exclude such activities that they consider too dangerous or risky.
 Consult your local insurance agency before you come to Spain, most agencies offer one week insurance packages for a minimal cost, (our clients in the UK pay around £20 for one weeks cover)